xzzff/Object-Oriented-Design/Language_Comparison_Project/namespaces.md

 }
 ```

 We can use `using` directives to specify which namespace we want to use.
 We can also do many other fun things such as inline namespaces, unnamed namespaces (will generated unique reprentation when nested in a named outer namespace), and others.
-For now, we just discussed the basic usage of them.
+For now, we just discuss the basic usage of them.

 Nested namespace example:
 ```cpp